 The Kansas City Museum’s Skyspace will be a meaningful, innovative way to honor the history of the museum’s former beloved planetarium and create a new, significant artwork and destination for our City and State.
 The Museum’s Skyspace will be a creative, restorative space for observation, perspective, reflection, and connection.

-As the design stages progress, more information and renderings will be updated on the museum’s website.
+As construction begins, more information will be updated on the Museum’s website.